 We sell our products primarily through a direct sales force.
-Our sales force was comprised of 49 sales representatives in North America, the European Union, and Japan as of March 31, 2008.
+Our sales force was comprised of 50 sales representatives in North America, the European Union, and Japan as of June 30, 2008.
 We also sell our products through a network of distributors in various countries outside of the United States and Canada.
 In 2007, approximately 90% of our net sales were direct-to-hospital.
+For the six-months ended June 30, 2008, approximately 87% of our net sales were direct-to-hospital.

 Our worldwide headquarters are in Burlington, Massachusetts.
 Our international operations are headquartered in Sulzbach, Germany.
 We also have sales offices located in Tokyo, Japan, and Rome, Italy, and a manufacturing facility in Brindisi, Italy.
-For the three months ended March 31, 2008, approximately 46% of our net sales were denominated in currencies other than the U.S. dollar.
+For the six months ended June 30, 2008, approximately 46% of our net sales were denominated in currencies other than the U.S. dollar.
 Accordingly, our results of operations are influenced by changes in currency exchange rates.
 Increases or decreases in the value of the U.S. dollar, as compared to other currencies in which our net sales are denominated, will directly affect our reported results as we translate those currencies into U.S. dollars for reporting purposes.